-Salesforce orgs can be a challenge to manage.
-Optimizing Salesforce becomes more important the longer you’ve been using Salesforce.
-The longer you’ve been using Salesforce the more challenging it can be to keep it healthy.
-One of the biggest challenges is simply knowing what potential items need to be reviewed!
-Some organizations spend hours every year to look through their org’s documentation or their configuration setup and identify what needs to be cleaned up, deleted, or simply reviewed for accuracy.
+The longer you’ve been using Salesforce, the tougher it can be to keep your orgs healthy.
+This is why optimizing Salesforce is so important.
+One of the biggest challenges is simply knowing what potential items need to be reviewed.
+Some organizations spend hours every year to look through their org’s documentation or their configuration setup to identify what needs to be cleaned up, deleted, or simply reviewed for accuracy.

 This process is significantly easier now that the Spring ’17 release is here.
 A new feature called the “Optimizer” evaluates your Salesforce org and identifies potential trouble areas for review.
 What’s great is how simple it is to use.